mainmatter/100-exercises-to-learn-rust/book/src/07_threads/13_without_channels.md

 If we use a `Mutex`, then it makes no sense to use an additional `RwLock` for each ticket: the `Mutex` will already serialize access to the entire store, so we wouldn't be able to read tickets in parallel anyway.\
 If we use a `RwLock`, instead, we can read tickets in parallel.
-We just to pause all reads while inserting or removing a ticket.
+We just need to pause all reads while inserting or removing a ticket.

 Let's go down this path and see where it leads us.